 The vast MOOC attendees seem simply not prepared for open online learning formats due to missing competences needed to benefit from such type of studies.

-On December 3, 2020 the MODE IT partnership has launched the call for external evaluation experts.
+On December 3, the MODE IT partnership has launched a call for project’s external evaluators.

-The expected tasks of an external evaluator will be the evaluation of the project and its outputs, inlcuding production of two evaluation reports.
+The tasks of an external evaluator will be to assess the quality of the project, its impact, and also to evaluate the project outputs.

 1st of October 2020 - the MODE IT project has turned 1 year old.
 We celebrated this by creating the 1st MODE IT newsletter.
 The first issue summarizes the highlights of the project so far and provides insights into next activities.